 A: There are no specific visa requirements for the newly hired teachers who are citizens of Eastern partner countries

+The teachers are likely to come from EU or third countries (e.g. US).
+What are the necessary visa requirements for them?

 Educational residence permits and electronic residency card for students